Deborah Mailman: Career

 She was awarded an Inside Film Award for her short film Ralph, which starred Madeleine Madden.
 From 2010 to 2014, she played the role of Cherie Butterfield in Channel Ten's Offspring drama series.

 In 2012, she starred in Redfern Now, an indigenous mini-series for the ABC.

-On 29 January 2015, Mailman co-hosted the AACTA Awards with Cate Blanchett.

 Mailman started as Maureen Prescott in Paper Planes, released 15 January 2015.
 She then appeared as Mayor Lake in Oddball and the voice of Blinky Bill's mother in Blinky Bill the Movie.

-On 18 February 2015, Mailman joined the Sydney Opera House Trust.

-In 2019, Mailman was appointed to a three-year term as a member of the Screen Australia Board.

 In 2019, she starred as politician Alex Irving in the series Total Control, produced by Blackfella Films and screened on the ABC.

 In 2024, Mailman guest starred in the Bluey episode "The Sign", voicing one of the two Sheepdogs looking for a house with a swimming pool.
-On 7 August 2024, Mailman was named as part of the cast for the Disney+ series Last Days of the Space Age.
-On 18 August of that year, Mailman won the Logie for Best Lead Actress in a drama at the 2024 Logie Awards.
+In August 2024, Mailman won the Logie for Best Lead Actress in a Drama at the 2024 Logie Awards for her role in Total Control.
+Mailman was part of the main cast for Last Days of the Space Age, a Disney+ series released in October 2024.

-Mailman stars in Warwick Thornton's 2025 film Wolfram, in which she plays a mother longing for the return of her stolen children.
-The film premieres at the Adelaide Film Festival on 26 October 2025.
+Mailman starred in Warwick Thornton's 2025 film Wolfram, in which she plays a mother longing for the return of her stolen children.
+The film premiered at the Adelaide Film Festival on 26 October 2025.

 Other activities

+In 2013, Mailman was the master of ceremonies for the Sydney Opera House's 40th anniversary concert.
+On 29 January 2015, Mailman co-hosted the AACTA Awards with Cate Blanchett.

-In September 2024 Mailman was appointed as a member of First Nations Arts, a newly-established division of the government arts funding body Australia Council focused on Aboriginal and Torres Strait Islander arts, for a term of four years.
+From 2015 to 2025, Mailman was a member of the Sydney Opera House Trust.
+In 2019, Mailman was appointed to a three-year term as a member of the Screen Australia board.
+In September 2024, Mailman was appointed as a member of First Nations Arts, a newly-established division of the government arts funding body Australia Council focused on Aboriginal and Torres Strait Islander arts, for a term of four years.

+Personal life

+Mailman married Matthew Coonan, and they have two sons.
+As of April 2026, they live on the South Coast of New South Wales.